BekaValentine/labrys/docs/API.md

 The `identity` endpoints provide all of the main info about a user, and allows identity provider operations to take place.

-### GET /identity
+### GET /identity : Identity

-Get the public bio of the person running the blade.
-This should include relevant link tags for the authentication process.
+Get the user identity of the person running the blade.
+This should include relevant info for the authentication process probably.

-### GET /identity/<path:filename>
+### GET /identity/<path:filename> : FileName -> FileContents

-Get the relevant file.
+Get the specified file.
 This is used simply to get specific profile properties such as the display name or bio.

-### GET /identity/deauthenticate
+### GET /identity/deauthenticate : ()

 Deautheticate the user from the blade by removing any set cookies.

-### GET /identity/authenticate
+### GET /identity/authenticate : Maybe (Requester, State, ReturnAddress) -> ()

 Params: optional(requester, state, return_address)